gwu-libraries/sfm-ui/docs/development.rst

     cd docker
     docker-compose up -d

-For additional Docker and Docker-Compose commands, see :ref:`install-helpful-docker`.
+For additional Docker and Docker-Compose commands, see below.

 ------------------
  Development tips